Cimmerial/ElevatorSimulation/README.md

 # Elevator Simulation

 A Python module that simulates a single elevator system, calculating the total travel time and recording the order of floors visited.
+Was done in Python due to it being (in my opinion) easy to run small scale tests with.

 ## Features